l1jer/woocommerce-stock-sync-pronto-api/README.md

 * Dynamically calculates and schedules batches based on your total product count.
 * Allows configuration of sync start time in the Australia/Sydney timezone.
 * Updates stock levels at user-configurable times.
+* Provides individual "Sync Stock" buttons for each product.
+* Identifies obsolete stock items.
 * Logs detailed debug information for troubleshooting.
-* Identifies obsolete stock items.

 ## Installation